camunda-community-hub/camunda-platform-7-keycloak/README.md

 *   Broad support for user and group queries
 *   Compatible with Spring Boot OAuth2 SSO

-Current version: `0.4.0-SNAPSHOT`<br >
+Current version: `0.5.0-SNAPSHOT`<br >
-Tested with: Keycloak `4.8.3.Final`, Camunda `7.10.0` and Camunda `7.10.1-ee`
+Tested with: Keycloak `4.8.3.Final`, Camunda `7.10.0` and Camunda `7.10.3-ee`

 Known limitations:

 *   A strategy to distinguish SYSTEM and WORKFLOW groups is missing.
 Currently only the administrator group is mapped to type SYSTEM.
-*   Some query filters are applied on the client side - the REST API does not allow full criteria search in all required cases
+*   Some query filters are applied on the client side - the Keycloak REST API does not allow full criteria search in all required cases.
-*   Sort criteria for queries not yet implemented
+*   Sort criteria for queries are implemented on the client side - the Keycloak REST API does not allow result ordering.
+*   Tenants are currently not supported.

 ## Prerequisites in your Keycloak realm